After a four to five hour rehearsal, everyone is flying at the Hamptons' own Bay Street Theatre

 The audience takes their seats.
 The curtain rises-- it is time for the show.

-The Bay Street Theatre is a professional non-profit theatre on Long Wharf in Sag Harbor that hosts professional productions, educational programming, acting classes, comedy nights, benefits and more.
+Theatre is a professional non-profit theatre on Long Wharf in Sag Harbor that hosts professional productions, educational programming, acting classes, comedy nights, benefits and more.
 They consider themselves an artistic haven for thespians.

 "It's a level of quality," said Gary Hygom